dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Auditd

 Linux Audit daemon, part of a system that captures detailed system-level events for monitoring and security analysis.
 It logs system calls, file accesses, and security changes, based on rules defined by the system administrator.
+Auditd does not attach to the process and will not trigger anti-debugging checking for tracerpid /prc/self/status.

 Can add rules of what to monitor.
 In this instance I am preparing to run malware which I know will interact with the following file and direcotry.